Chapter 2

 "[21] God made him who had no sin to be sin for us, so that in him we might become the righteousness of God."

-As the blood and the best portion of the animal was offered up to God, we find in like manner,
+As the blood and the best portion of the animal was required by the Old Testament Law to be offered up to God, we find in like manner,

-Jesus Christ Shed His Blood And Gave His Body
+Jesus Christ Shed His Blood and Gave Up His Body

 Hence atonement, that is amends, was made and we are forgiven.
 To see this let us read from,